2019–20 Wigan Athletic F.C. season

 The 2019–20 season was Wigan Athletic's 88th year in existence and their second consecutive season in the Championship.
 Along with competing in the league, the club also participated in the FA Cup and the EFL Cup.
 The season covered the period from 1 July 2019 to 22 July 2020.

+Season summary

+On 4 June 2020, International Entertainment Corporation (IEC) sold the club to a Hong Kong based consortium, Next Leader Fund (NLF).
+A few weeks later, on 1 July 2020, Wigan announced the club had gone into administration.
+The story received national media attention; it was reported that Au Yeung Wai Kay, initially a minor shareholder of NLF, took full ownership of the club on 24 June, but on the same day withdrew all funding for the club, and approached Begbies Traynor about putting the club into administration.
+Au Yeung released a statement claiming he had the "best intentions" when buying the club, and blamed the COVID-19 pandemic as the reason for putting the club into administration.
+Wigan MP Lisa Nandy criticised the English Football League (EFL) for approving the takeover, and called for a full inquiry.

-On 1 July 2020, Wigan announced the club had gone into administration as a result of the COVID-19 pandemic, which had taken a toll on its finances.
-The EFL handed a 12-point penalty to the club as a result.
+The EFL handed a 12-point penalty to the club as a result of entering administration.
 This, however, did not put a halt to their run of good form and on 14 July, Wigan defeated Hull City 8–0, the biggest league win in the club's history.
 Despite losing just once in their last fifteen games, Wigan were relegated to League One due to the points deduction.
+Shortly after the season finished, the club appealed unsuccessfully against the points deduction on the grounds of force majeure.